MATLAB® provides various options called preferences for customizing MATLAB. To access and set preferences:

 Customize colors by clearing Use system colors, and then choose Text and Background colors from the drop-down menus.

 The colors that you specify also apply to the Import Wizard, but do not apply to the Live Editor, the Help display pane or the web browser.

 For details, see Change Text and Background Colors in Desktop Tools.

 |MATLAB syntax highlighting colors|

-Set colors to help you quickly identify elements of MATLAB syntax in the Editor, Command Window, Command History window, and the MATLAB shortcuts callback area.
+Set colors to help you quickly identify elements of MATLAB syntax in the Editor, Live Editor, Command Window, Command History window, and the MATLAB shortcuts callback area.

 For details, see Change Syntax Highlighting Colors.

 Set colors to help you quickly identify errors, warnings, and hyperlinks in the Command Window.

 You can specify options used for editing and debugging code, including code analysis colors, variable and function colors, and cell display options.

 On the Home tab, in the Environment section, click Preferences.
 Select MATLAB > Colors > Programming Tools.
 Then, set options as described in the table below.